TotalLag/dst-server-apprunner/README.md

 - Player management (join, leave, resume, spawn)
 - Shared state management for consistent player information
 - Modular event handler system
+- Kubernetes deployment with KubeVirt for virtualization
+- Karpenter for spot instance management
-- Docker support for easy deployment
+- Docker support for containerization
 - Code linting and formatting with Flake8 and Black
 - Static type checking with mypy
 - Unit testing with Python's unittest framework
 - Automatic server startup only after successful test execution
 - Mod management system
+- Live migration support through KubeVirt

 ## Setup and Configuration

-1. Ensure you have Docker and Docker Compose installed on your system.
+1. Ensure you have the following tools installed:
+   - Docker
+   - kubectl
+   - AWS CLI (configured with appropriate credentials)
 2. Clone this repository to your local machine.
 3. Configure your DST server settings in the `config/Cluster_1/` directory.
-4. Set up your cluster token:
+4. Set up your cluster token as a Kubernetes secret (this will be done automatically by the GitHub Actions workflow).

-   - For local testing, create a `.env` file in the project root with the following content:
-     ```
-     CLUSTER_TOKEN="your_cluster_token_here"
-     ```
+## Deployment

+This project uses GitHub Actions for automated deployment to a Kubernetes cluster with KubeVirt.
+The workflow is defined in `.github/workflows/deploy.yml`.

+To set up deployment:

+1. Go to your GitHub repository's Settings > Secrets and variables > Actions.
+2. Add the following secrets:
-   - Replace `your_cluster_token_here` with your actual Don't Starve Together cluster token.
+   - `CLUSTER_TOKEN`: Your Don't Starve Together cluster token
+   - `AWS_ROLE_ARN`: The ARN of the IAM role to assume for AWS operations
+   - `AWS_REGION`: Your AWS region
+   - `EKS_CLUSTER_NAME`: Your EKS cluster name

+The GitHub Actions workflow will:
+- Build and push the Docker image to Amazon Elastic Container Registry (ECR)
+- Apply the Kubernetes manifests
+- Deploy KubeVirt to the cluster
+- Create a VirtualMachine resource for the DST server
+- Deploy the DST server as a VirtualMachine on your EKS cluster

+### KubeVirt Deployment

+This project uses KubeVirt to deploy the DST server as a virtual machine on Kubernetes.
+This allows for live migration between nodes without stopping the process or losing any memory state.
+The `deploy.yml` workflow file handles the deployment process, including:

+1. Installing KubeVirt on the cluster
+2. Creating a VirtualMachine resource with the DST server image
+3. Deploying the VirtualMachine to the cluster

+The VirtualMachine resource is configured to use the container image built from this project as the root disk, allowing for seamless updates and rollbacks.

 ## Using the Makefile

-The project includes a Makefile with various commands to simplify development and deployment.
+The project includes a Makefile with various commands to simplify development.
 Here are the available commands:

 ```bash
 # Build Docker images